 It is important to make your office environment full of inspiration and collaboration as possible that includes break-out areas where staff can brainstorm.
 They also need private spaces for contemplation and intense concentration or just to get away from their screens for a bit.

 It is also true that fun and colorful office color schemes bring a level of energy to those in the room.
 Unusual artwork, large pops of color and striking patterns can all add a bit of personality into an otherwise dull space.

 In addition, there is currently a huge shift in office mobility.
-This means that more people work from home either on a freelance, contractual, or full-time employee basis which creates a need for better technology systems to accommodate flexible work schedules.
-As a result, an important factor to consider is to prioritize software and other technological advances over the actual physical furniture.
+This means that more people work from home either on a freelance, contractual, or full-time employee basis.
+That creates a need for better technology systems to accommodate flexible work schedules.
+So, try prioritizing software and other technological advances over the actual physical furniture.

 Bring Nature into the Office

-Whether it’s in the form of live plants, natural fabrics, or natural light, numerous studies show that when you bring the outdoors in, it has a positive effect on a worker’s happiness and lowers their stress levels.
+Whether it’s live plants, natural fabrics, or natural light, studies show positive effects when you bring the outdoors in.
+Moreover, it not only has a positive effect on a worker’s happiness but also lowers their stress levels.

 When you introduce more greenery into a high production office environment, it helps boost creativity and productivity.
 And the big bonus is that plants are easy and inexpensive to use in your office design.